jfasch/jfasch-home/trainings/log/index.rst

 Python Advanced (2024-01-15 - 2024-01-17)
 -----------------------------------------

+Teaching Python to a number of smart people, at a long-time customer of mine.

 (:doc:`More ... <detail/2024-01-15--Python-Advanced/index>`)

 Location: Thalheim, Austria

 Python Basics (2023-12-18 - 2023-12-20)
 ---------------------------------------

+Teaching Python to a number of smart people, at a long-time customer of mine.

 (:doc:`More ... <detail/2023-12-18--Python-Basics/index>`)